mbegan/okta.github.io/_source/_docs/api/resources/users.md

 Examples use cURL-style escaping instead of URL encoding to make them easier to read.
 * Queries data from a replicated store, so changes aren&#8217;t always immediately available in search results.
 Don&#8217;t use search results directly for record updates, as the data might be stale and therefore overwrite newer data (data loss).
-Use an Id lookup for records that you update to ensure your results contain the latest data.
+Use an ID lookup for records that you update to ensure your results contain the latest data.
 * Searches many properties:
    - Any user profile property, including custom-defined properties
    - The top-level properties `id`, `status`, `created`, `activated`, `statusChanged` and `lastUpdated`